wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		- -
 	- Chapter 15: Billing and Pricing
 		- -
-			- A couple of key points to note here are as follows: id:: 16eb96a8-182f-43a5-aa9e-3a93b9ef2ed2
+			- About data transfers inside or across regions:  #flashcard id:: 16eb96a8-182f-43a5-aa9e-3a93b9ef2ed2
 				- **For data transfer within a Region:**
 					- If an internet gateway is used to send data to an AWS public service (Amazon S3, DynamoDB, and so on) in the same Region, then there are no data transfer charges.
 					  If a NAT gateway is used to access those public services in the same Region, then there is a data processing charge, calculated at a per-GB rate.
 					  Data transfers between workloads within the same Availability Zone are free.
 For certain services, such as EC2, data transfers across Availability Zones will incur a data transfer charge.
 				- **For data transfers across Regions**:
-				- There is always a data transfer charge. #flashcard
+					- There is always a data transfer charge.
 		- -
 		- -
 			- About **AWS Cost Explorer** #flashcard